 And there you have it!

-We hope that you have taken notes of our tips to get yourself ready before visiting Thai Buddhist Temples.
+We hope that you have taken note of our tips to get yourself ready before visiting Thai Buddhist Temples.